Today's Bible Reading: Revelation 7

 Remember that the sixth seal was opened at the end of the previous chapter.
-In this chapter we learn what occurs in the interlude between the conclusion of the 6th seal and the opening of the 7th seal.
-This shows again the "6+interlude+1" pattern.
-The 7th seal (chapter 8) will usher in seven trumpets which will also follow the "6+interlude+1" pattern.
+In this chapter we learn what occurs in the interlude between the conclusion of the sixth seal and the opening of the seventh seal.
+This shows again the "6 + interlude + 1" pattern.
+The 7th seal (Chapter 8) will usher in seven trumpets which will also follow the "6 + interlude + 1" pattern.

-In this interlude we meet two groups--the 144000 and the Great Multitude who have come through a great tribulation.
-The interlude serves to protect (seal) the servants of God.
-God's faithful will not be subject to the coming harm.
-All of God's faithful (the number 12 representing the people of God, 12x12x1000=144000) are sealed.
-Further, we see that even those who have endured tribulation are delivered and are now in the presence of the Lamb.
-Thus the interlude surveys both the situation and events on earth (144000 protected) and in heaven (Great Multitude before the throne of God).
+In this interlude we meet two groups of God's people -- the 144,000 and the Great Multitude who have come through a great tribulation.
+In the interlude, the servants of God of God are given a seal of protection.
+God's faithful will not be subject to the harm that is coming.
+All of God's faithful are sealed.
+The number 12 represents the people of God, 1000 magnifies the number to completeness, 12 x 12 x 1000 = 144,000.
+The number given here -- 144,000 -- is symbolic, not literal.
+In addition, we learn that even those who have endured tribulation have been delivered and are now in the presence of the Lamb.
+The interlude surveys both the situation and events on earth (with God's people protected, represented by the 144,000) and in heaven (where the Great Multitude is before the throne of God).

 The great multitude is of "every nation, tribe, people, and language."
-Study this phrase which appears in 5:9, 7:9, 11:9, 13:7, and 14:6.
-See also similar wording in 10:11 and 17:15.
-What does this suggest about the great multitude?
+Study this phrase which appears also in 5:9, 7:9, 11:9, 13:7, and 14:6.
+You will find similar wording in 10:11 and 17:15.
+What do these parallel verses suggest about the great multitude?
 Does God still deliver and protect his people today, perhaps when that protection is unseen?
 What is the purpose of the seal in this chapter?
 What is the significance of the seven characteristics mentioned in worship (v.
 12)?